Esri/indoor-routing-xamarin/doc/index.md

 ### Routing

 Once search is complete and a feature is selected on the map, the route icon appears on the bottom card.
 Tapping that navigates the app to the routing page, where user is prompted to add a Start and End location.
 The End location is always pre-populated with the feature selected on the map.
 The Start location is only pre-populated if Location Services is enabled or if the user has a Home Location set.
 When the user hits Route Me, the app navigates back to the map and the route is generated using the TransportationNetwork that was packaged in the mmpk.
-[Read more about routing and how to create routes using transportation networks](/net/latest/ios/guide/find-a-route.htm)
+Read more about [routing and how to create routes using transportation networks](https://developers.arcgis.com/net/latest/ios/guide/find-a-route.htm).

 ```csharp
 var routeTask = await RouteTask.CreateAsync(this.Map.TransportationNetworks[0]);